carlynorama/FixedSizeCollection/README.md

 ## Backing Memory: `Data`?
 Really?

 No, not really really for the final implementation, but it's easy for prototyping and will limit the temptation to make a novel C or C++ backing type (prematurely?).
+By storing it as Data the implementation can practice accessing raw data which maximizes flexibility for future implementation decisions.

 There are pros and cons to every underlying memory choice.
 One main thrust of the motivating forum post is that a Fixed Array could be a property wrapper instantiating a view on an exiting type.
-There seem to be similarities to JavaScript's Object.freeze/Object.seal while the fixed sized array is in use.
+There seem to be similarities to JavaScript's [Object.freeze][js_obj_fr]/[Object.seal][js_obj_sl] while the fixed sized array is in use.

 [js_obj_fr]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze
 [js_obj_sl]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal

-This is a harder task to get correct and a lot of API considerations can be worked out using the easier path.
-Open to pull requests that do better.
+This is a harder task to get correct and a lot of API considerations can be worked out using the "easier" storage backed path.
 One concern was that a view only type would it lead indirect holding of a struct inside itself.

 Also, it may make sense to have differing memory backings available like some other collections offer (contigous or not, etc)